-Our guide, Rahman, his face sculpted by sea and sun, smiles wickedly as he tells us that, even with their stubby legs, dragons can sprint 12 miles per hour, take down fully grown water buffalo and smell blood from more than six miles away.
-He waves a forked stick to fend off encroaching reptiles, and recalls when rangers would feed them with goats, both to attract them and to continue the tradition of looking after their "twin brothers".
+Our guide, Rahman, his face sculpted by sea and sun, smiles wickedly as he tells us that, even with their stubby legs, dragons can sprint 19 km per hour, take down fully grown water buffalo, and smell blood from over nine kilometres away.
+He waves a forked stick to fend off encroaching reptiles and recalls when rangers would feed them goats to attract them and continue the tradition of looking after their "twin brothers".

 Though the paths we walk are well-trodden, the surrounding jungle feels primeval.
 Shadows dart behind enormous trees.
 Unidentified sounds echo here as I step over strange fruit while keeping my eyes peeled for unexpected ambushes.
-Boar, jungle fowl and cockatoos emerge from the undergrowth, and a sea eagle circles the cloudless sky.
+Boar, jungle fowl, and cockatoos emerge from the undergrowth, and a sea eagle circles the cloudless sky.
 But no dragons.
-AMBLING TOWARD US IS A Young male dragon, around Seven Feet Long, its claws Sharp, its Jaws Dripping with Viscous Drool

 Then, as we reach the beach, Rahman calls out.
 Ambling toward us is a young male, around seven feet long, its claws sharp, its jaws dripping with viscous drool.
-It is thrilling to be so close to a Komodo dragon in the flesh - even if we are the same distance from the souvenir shop.
+It is thrilling to be so close to a Komodo dragon in the flesh-even if we are the same distance from the souvenir shop.

-Before we start our final loop back to Labuan Bajo, Vela's activities manager, Yoyok Hariawan, suggests a swim in the sapphire waters near Gili Lawa Darat Island, a few miles north of Komodo.
-I drift over the reef, lost in a dizzying, colour-saturated spectrum of harlequin flashes - in cobalt and hot pink, gold and silver.
+Before we start our final loop back to Labuan Bajo, Vela's activities manager, Yoyok Hariawan, suggests a swim in the sapphire waters near Gili Lawa Darat island, a few kilometres north of Komodo.
+I drift over the reef, lost in a dizzying, colour-saturated spectrum of harlequin flashes-in cobalt and hot pink, gold and silver.
 Clownfish, trevallies and parrotfish zigzag by with the vivid intensity of a fever dream.
 A trio of juvenile whitetip reef sharks dash in and out of the coral, oblivious to our presence.
 Then, gliding serenely through the slipstream like some ancient scrimshawed monolith, a hawksbill turtle strokes past.